Coronavirus Wreaks Havoc on F1, IndyCar, NASCAR, IMSA, WEC, NHRA Schedules

 An NHRA statement confirmed that they were following the advice of Florida Governor Ron DeSantis, who urged the postponement or cancellation of large events for the next 30 days in order to prevent the spread of COVID-19.
 Tickets purchased at this weekend's event will be honored at the rescheduled event, or fans can save their ticket to use as a credit for the 2021 Gatornationals.

 Outside of the United States, the Formula One Australian Grand Prix remains a point of contention.
 Unofficial reports claim that the race has already been called off, but the FIA or F1 has yet to issue an official statement.
-McLaren withdrew from the race today after a team member tested positive for coronavirus, and Haas sent three mechanics and one engineer to be tested for the virus after they displayed cold-like symptoms, although reports out of the paddock are claiming that those have returned negative.
+[Update 7:17 p.m.: The Australian Grand Prix has officially been canceled.]
+McLaren withdrew from the race today after a team member tested positive for coronavirus, and Haas sent three mechanics and one engineer to be tested for the virus after they displayed cold-like symptoms, although reports out of the paddock claim that those latter four tests have returned negative.

 Mercedes driver Lewis Hamilton told Autosport that it was "shocking" that the drivers were even there given the other reactions to the pandemic across the world: